tiramdasg/tiramdasg.github.io/_projects/Github-copilot-project.md

 description: A research project to determine if Copilot reproduces training data in its output and inject new vulnerabilities to the code.
 ---

-# Training Example Reproduction and Vulnerability Assessment on GitHub’s Copilot
+# Training Example Reproduction and Vulnerability Assessment on LLM-Generated Code
 **Currently in Progress - Submitted to University [TUHH]**

 GitHub Copilot, an AI-driven code completion tool developed by OpenAI, has revolutionized the way developers write code.
 However, with great power comes great responsibility.
 In my recent project, I set out to examine the security and privacy aspects of Copilot, focusing on its vulnerability to specific types of attacks and weaknesses.